CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 ## Data sources

-We use two data sources as input to the model: wastewater viral concentrations and hospital admissions data.
+We use two data sources as input to the model: viral genome concentrations in wastewater ("genome concentrations") and incident hospital admissions ("admissions").
 We describe each of these data sources in detail below.

-### Wastewater viral concentration data
+### Viral genome concentration in wastewater data

-We source wastewater viral concentrations from the [CDC National Wastewater Surveillance System](https://www.cdc.gov/nwss/wastewater-surveillance.html) (NWSS) full analytic dataset.
+We source viral genome concentration in wastewater from the [CDC National Wastewater Surveillance System](https://www.cdc.gov/nwss/wastewater-surveillance.html) (NWSS) full analytic dataset.
+Concentrations are typically reported in units of estimated genome copies per unit volume wastewater or per unit mass of dry sludge.
+At present, we use only measurements per unit volume wastewater.
 The dataset is defined in the [data dictionary](https://www.cdc.gov/nwss/files/NWSS-Data-Dictionary_v5.0.0_2023-07-10.xlsx) and is described in plain text on the [NWSS website](https://www.cdc.gov/nwss/reporting.html).
 The full dataset is available to researchers [upon request](https://www.cdc.gov/nwss/about-data.html) but a [dashboard](https://www.cdc.gov/nwss/rv/COVID19-nationaltrend.html) with summary statistics is publicly available.